chrisdeleon/CIS171-JavaTwo/ExecutionTimeForPrimeNumbers/README.md

 Step three:

 ```
-Now that the times are calculate and the algorithms are running, I just had to put it all into a little, cute table
+Now that the times are calculated and the algorithms are running, I just had to put it all into a little, cute table
 and call it a day, right?
 Wrong.
 This cute, little table cost me several hours of my day troubleshooting and reformatting.
 I was not able to get the times to appear exactly how I wanted them to appear in the exact position they needed to appear.
 I unfortunately was not able to complete that section properly.
 With that said, I did provide a type of alternate